LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 The following entity diagrams are supported:

-- entity diagrams showing entity public interfaces, entity inheritance relations and entity predicate call cross-reference relations
+- entity diagrams showing entity public interfaces, entity inheritance relations, and entity predicate cross-reference relations
-- call diagrams showing entity predicate cross-reference calls
+- predicate cross-reference diagrams (between entities or within an entity)
-- inheritance diagrams showing only entity inheritance relations
+- inheritance diagrams showing entity inheritance relations
-- uses diagrams showing only predicate call cross-reference relations
+- uses diagrams showing which entities use resources from other entities

 The following file diagrams are supported:

-- file loading dependency diagrams showing which files load or include other files
+- file loading diagrams showing which files load or include other files
 - file dependency diagrams showing which files contain entities with references to entities defined in other files